Where to go on vacation, split image with here or here sign.

 Obviously, you better go skiing in winter, and swimming in summer.
 Don’t be like people on my picture, who didn’t check the climate for their destination and went swimming to some snowy place!:)

 If you are most interested in architecture—you can go year-round.
-Here is another advantage of being interested in architecture!:)
+Here is another hidden advantage of being interested in architecture!:)

 Use weather planning tools